Ardeshir Mohasses: Biography

 In 1967, he held his debut solo exhibitions at Qandriz Gallery Tehran, where he exhibited works that had virtually all been published in local journals over the preceding five-year period.
 The exhibition attracted a sizeable audience and earned him considerable praise.

 In 1972, the weekly magazine, Jeune Afrique invited him to Paris and he began to produce satirical drawings and cartoons for this journal.
 Through this medium, he began to develop an international reputation as a visual satirist.
 Within a year, he was publishing illustrations in the New York Times.

-By the mid-1970s, he had come under pressure from Shah Mohammed Reza Pahlavi and the Secret Police, who took exception to his political commentary and satire, and in 1977 he fled Iran, and went to New York.
-Although he hoped to return to Iran, the revolution of 1979 and the rise of the Ayatollah Khomeini led to his settling permanently in New York.
+By the mid-1970s, he had come under pressure from Shah Mohammed Reza Pahlavi and the SAVAK, who took exception to his political commentary and satire, and in 1977 he fled Iran, and went to New York.
+Although he hoped to return to Iran, the Iranian Revolution of 1979 and the rise of the Ayatollah Khomeini led to his settling permanently in New York.

+In 2006, New York Museum of Modern Art held an exhibition presenting some of his work.

+In 2008, to "increase awareness of the complexity of modern history and life in Iran," the Asia Society in New York organized another exhibition of Mohassess' satirical cartoons and illustrations.

 In his later life, he suffered from Parkinson's disease and failing eyesight, yet continued to work.
 He died in New York and is buried in Green-Wood Cemetery in Brooklyn, New York.